deliciousmods/1956_beta/README.md

 This is the Readme guide for using Github with Road to 56.

 1. Sign up with Github if you haven't already, and request membership / team assignment from Greatexperiment.
 If you don't do this, you won't be able to write changes to the mod.
+This is important!
 2. Download the client from the github site
 3. In the program, File -> Clone -> URL -> deliciousmods/1956_beta
 4. Set the local directory as your documents > Paradox Interactive > Hearts of Iron IV > mod folder